 Turman is an illustrator, muralist, fine artist and screenprinter well-known for creating distinctive visuals that have become iconic representations of local landmarks, craft breweries, eating establishments, charity events, music venues and biking groups, to name just a few.
 Notable recent work includes outdoor murals on downtown Minneapolis’ Butcher & the Boar restaurant and Sisyphus Brewery; promotional materials for Red Bull; work for Surly Brewing; graphics for Sierra Nevada Brewing, Peace Coffee, the Current and Radio K; and covers for Bicycle Times Magazine.
 Visit adamturman.com for more information.

 The 18 x 24 commemorative poster, a limited number of signed 18 x 24 screen prints,

-The commemorative poster, a limited number of signed giclee prints and other merchandise featuring the art will be available for purchase after the June unveiling.
-Proceeds will support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve State Fair buildings, grounds and educational experiences.
-The original art will be on display during the 12-day run of the 2013 State Fair.
+11 x 14 screen prints and other merchandise featuring the art are now available for purchase.
+Proceeds support the Minnesota State Fair Foundation 501(c)(3) mission to preserve and improve State Fair buildings, grounds and educational programs.